PyLadiesGermany/PySV_PyLadies_fund/guideline.md

 ### No approval required

-For some things we want to ensure chapters can get the quickest access possible, this means the requirement for pre-approval is removed.
+For some things we want to ensure chapters can get the quickest access possible, this means the requirement for pre-approval is removed for eligible requests.
 The chapter must still create a ticket on our platform with relevant information but can immediately send an invoice to the PySV (with the PyLadies email copied in) These items include:
 - Up to 200 EUR for stickers per chapter per year
 - A roll-up banner (one-time purchase) for a chapter
 - Shared subscriptions i.e. streaming software or password managers (these subscriptions should have been agreed upon by the chapters beforehand, you can find a list of shared subscriptions [here](Docs/shared_tools.md))

-These quick approvals apply to all existing and future chapters who have had at least one event or are attending PyCon DE as a group.
+These quick approvals apply to all existing and future chapters who have had at least one official event under the PyLadies brand or are attending PyCon DE as a group.
 Stickers for chapters might be ordered together (to reduce costs) and this should be organised between the chapters.

 You can open a ticket on the project board using the issue type [instant approval](https://github.com/PyLadiesGermany/PySV_PyLadies_fund/issues/new?assignees=sleepypioneer%2Claysauchoa%2Cdiscombobulateme%2Cpga99%2Cterezaif&labels=approval_request%2Cinstant_approval&projects=&template=no-approval-request.md&title=Instant+Approval+Request).
 Then send the invoice to the PySV with the PyLadies email copied in.